How To Develop A Telemedicine Application: An Ultimate Guide To Telehealth App Development

 - EHR integration.
 If your future telehealth application will operate as part of a larger healthcare service — for example, a hospital that will now provide remote consultations — then fast and secure synchronization with the organization’s EHR (Electronic Health Records) system is a must for quality treatment.

 - Group calls.
-This is one of the nice-to-have features that may not be present in the MVP development stage but can significantly improve the UX for both the patient and the doctor.
+This is one of the nice-to-have features that may not be present on the MVP development stage but can significantly improve the UX for both the patient and doctor.
 With the help of group calls, the doctor can discuss complex cases with other specialists, which results in accurate diagnoses and care.

 - Chatbot.
 When a mobile telehealth app is equipped with a functional chatbot, it can save a lot of time for the doctor or the nurse on everyday tasks, such as making and canceling appointments, getting the test results, and rating the customer experience after a visit.